 - Fun with Acronyms: They appear to have been named after a certain real-life intelligence agency noted for shady interference in the affairs of other countries.

-- The Handler: What they were to the Third Doctor during his exile on Earth; particularly on the occasions when they decided he need to leave 20th Century Earth to go on missions elsewhere.
-Unfortunately for them, they underestimated how much the Doctor hated this arrangement and after he saved Gallifrey from Omega, gladly had his exile lifted.
+- The Handler: What they were to the Third Doctor during his exile on Earth, particularly on the occasions when they decided he needed to leave 20th Century Earth to go on missions elsewhere.
+Unfortunately for them, they underestimated how much the Doctor hated this arrangement and, after he saved Gallifrey from Omega, they gladly had his exile lifted.

 Cloister Wraiths (Twelfth Doctor)